Blog Posts

 No goddamn mega-mansions!
 Some nice houses, but no arrogant mansions cluttering up the landscape, bragging from some hilltop.

 At the other end of the housing spectrum, there’s a lot of houses that are hard to believe still harbor human inhabitants.
 I’m talking about houses, single and double-wide trailers that look like something out of a Stephen King novel.
 Dim, dark, somber looking dwellings choked by weeds and grass, sagging roofs covered with cones and debris from towering conifers and maples, clumps of moss and fungus coating the siding, ragged shreds of old paint curling away from the walls.
-And yet you’ll see one or more vehicles parked outside, maybe some smoke drifting out of a chimney, dim orange light in a window, or a person walking across a pasture out back.
-It must be infinitely depressing living in such an environment.
-I can’t speculate on why or how people come to live like that.
-I’m sure there’s some sad stories there.
+And yet you’ll see one or more vehicles parked outside, maybe some blue smoke drifting out of a chimney, dim orange light in a window, or a person walking across a pasture out back.

 On a brighter note, the flora of Southwest Washington is vigorous and green, the waterways beautiful in their verdant lushness.